#ColorConundrum

 In some ways, advances in control technology offer the illusion that these issues have been solved.
 Consoles present color pickers, virtual gels, and chromaticity diagrams that imply a clear understanding of a fixture’s capabilities.

 Over the past few months, I’ve had this conversation with a wide range of lighting professionals.
 We’ve mostly come to the conclusion that we’ve got more questions than answers.
-I’d like to investigate further!
-Would you be willing to share some of your thoughts?

 Thank you!

-Lunar Telephone Company
+Chris Werner - Lunar Telephone Company